anurag-bhadauriya/Node-Mongo-Demo/README.md

+Contains API's to insert the csv sheet data to various collection in the mongoDb.
+MongoDb port : 27017
+Node server used: Express

-Please sample sheet in the same directory on which you are going to perform the below tasks,
+Placed sample sheet in the same directory on which we are going to perform the below tasks,

 1) Agent - Agent Name
 2) User - firstname, Dob, address, phone number, state, zip code, email, gender, userType